buildpacks/rfcs/text/0000-builder-spec.md

 Additionally, a builder requires:
 * The image config's WorkingDir should be set
+* The image config's Labels field has the label io.buildpacks.builder.api, set to a string (defaulting to `0.1`)
-* The image config's Label field has the label io.buildpacks.buildpack.order, set to a JSON object representing an [Order](#order)
+* The image config's Labels field has the label io.buildpacks.builder.metadata, set to a JSON object representing [Builder Metadata](#metadata)
-* The image config's Label field has the label io.buildpacks.builder.metadata, set to a JSON object representing [Builder Metadata](#metadata)
+* The image config's Labels field has the label io.buildpacks.buildpack.order, set to a JSON object representing an [Order](#order)
-* The image config's Label field has the label io.buildpacks.buildpack.layers, set to a JSON object representing the [layers](#layers)
+* The image config's Labels field has the label io.buildpacks.buildpack.layers, set to a JSON object representing the [buildpack layers](#layers)

 If the builder contains an optional [lifecycle descriptor file][lifecycle-descriptor-rfc], it also requires:
-* The image config's Label field has the label io.buildpacks.lifecycle.version, set to the lifecycle version
+* The image config's Labels field has the label io.buildpacks.lifecycle.version, set to the lifecycle version
-* The image config's Label field has the label io.buildpacks.lifecycle.apis, set to a JSON object representing the [lifecycle apis](#lifecycle-apis)
+* The image config's Labels field has the label io.buildpacks.lifecycle.apis, set to a JSON object representing the [lifecycle apis](#lifecycle-apis)

 #### Order
 The `io.buildpacks.buildpack.order` data should look like: